DANS-KNAW/easy-ingest/README.md

                                                       -- illegal in combination with "url"
-            "id" : "DATASET_LICENSE",                 -- datastream ID, by default the value of "file" "mime" : "application/pdf",               -- MIME-type of the contents, mandatory "control_group": "M"                      -- Fedora control group to use, one of M, X -- if "file" is specified, default M },
+            "id" : "DATASET_LICENSE",                 -- datastream ID, by default the value of "file" "mime" : "application/pdf",               -- MIME-type of the contents, mandatory "control_group": "M",                     -- Fedora control group to use, one of M, X -- if "file" is specified, default M "sha1-checksum": "910ad1aa48cccdce6cac012ab7107e0707b2edfb" -- the hex-encoded SHA-1 digest of -- "file", optional

+          },
           {
             "url" : "http://archive.org/remote/file/path.jpg" -- remote URL to use, illegal in combination